expo/expo/docs/pages/versions/unversioned/guides/using-nextjs.md

      }),
    });
    ```
+- Copy the Expo service worker into your project's public folder: `mkdir public; cp node_modules/\@expo/next-adapter/service-worker.js public/service-worker.js`

-1. You can now test your project in production mode using the following: `yarn next build && yarn next export && serve -p 3000 ./out`
+- You can now test your project in production mode using the following: `yarn next build && yarn next export && serve -p 3000 ./out`

 </p>
 </details>